zahiallam-design/traces-landing-page/VERCEL_DEPLOYMENT.md

 # Step-by-Step Vercel Deployment Guide

-This guide will walk you through deploying your Albums Landing Page to Vercel, step by step.
+This guide will walk you through deploying your Traces Landing Page to Vercel, step by step.

 ## Prerequisites